Beitbridge: The Town

 Beitbridge has an estimated 2,570 houses in formal settlements (primarily for government officials and mid-level private sector staff) and 3,000 in informal settlements.
 Formal-settlement dwellings are mainly two- to three-room brick houses, while those in the informal settlements are among the worst mud houses in Zimbabwe.
 The mud houses have since been demolished.
 Average house occupancy in the low-income and informal settlements varies considerably, as many people do not bring their families to Beitbridge, but includes at least four people.
 Recreational facilities are limited in low-income areas, consisting largely of bars and soccer pitches.

 Labour

 The major sources of local employment—freight, retail, construction, customs and the police—employ about 1,200 people.
 Informal sector activities—primarily vending and sex work—are as large as those in the formal sector, employing about 1,400.
-Outside Beitbridge town, farming is a major employer.
+Outside of Beitbridge, farming is a major employer.
 A diamond mine recently closed, increasing unemployment and poverty.
 Most women rely on vending, sex work and cross-border trading for income.
 Truckers are present in the area with work coming from the border area of South Africa.